 "SEC.
 5. The Administrator is authorized to provide, upon request, to each former President and each former Vice President, for a period not to exceed seven months from 30 days before the date of the expiration of his term of office as President or Vice President, for use in connection with winding up the affairs of his office, necessary services and facilities of the same general character as authorized by this Act to be provided to Presidents-elect and Vice-Presidents-elect.
-Any person appointed or detailed to serve a former President or former Vice President under authority of this section shall be appointed or detailed in accordance with, and shall be subject to, all of the provisions of section 3 of this Act applicable to persons appointed or detailed under authority of that section.
+Any person appointed or detailed to serve a former President or former Vice President under authority of this section shall be appointed or detailed in accordance with. and shall be subject to, all of the provisions of section 3 of this Act applicable to persons appointed or detailed under authority of that section.
 The provisions of the Act of August 25, 1958 (72 Stat.
 838; 3 U.S.C.
 102, note), other than subsections (a) and (e) shall not become effective with respect to a former President until six months after the expiration of his term of office as President.

-"DISCLOSURES OF FINANCING AND PERSONNEL; LIMITATION ON ACCEPTANCE OF DONATIONS section 3 and for funds provided under section 7(a)(1)shall disclose to the Administrator the date of contribution, source, amount, and expenditure thereof of all money, other than funds from the Federal Government, and including currency of the United States and of any foreign nation, checks, money orders, or any other negotiable instruments payable on demand, received either before or after the date of the general elections for use in the preparation of the Presidentelect or Vice-President-elect for the assumption of official duties as President or Vice President.
+"DISCLOSURES OF FINANCING AND PERSONNEL; LIMITATION ON ACCEPTANCE OF DONATIONS ment, and including currency of the United States and of any foreign nation, checks, money orders, or any other negotiable instruments payable on demand, received either before or after the date of the general elections for use in the preparation of the Presidentelect or Vice-President-elect for the assumption of official duties as President or Vice President.